NiffyArikemi22/Lita-Capstone-Project-2--Customer-Segmentation-for-a-Subscription-Service/README.md

 - Data Visualization: Power BI dashboards for interactive and dynamic visualization

 ### Exploratory Data Analysis (EDA)
- - Total revenue by subscription type
+ - Total Revenue by subscription type
  - Total number of active and canceled subscriptions
  - Total number of customers from each region
  - Average subscription duration for all customers